hadv/ethersafe/README.md

 - 🔐 **Cryptographic Proofs**: State verification uses Merkle proofs
 - ⛓️ **On-Chain**: No reliance on oracles or centralized services

-> 💡 **Tip**: The diagram above is interactive on GitHub - you can click and zoom for better viewing!
+> 💡 **Tip**: The diagram above is interactive on GitHub - you can click and zoom for detailed viewing!

 ## ✨ Key Features